ZhouLinli/IR-Projects/Program Evaluation/SIKPcoursereview.md

 :::

-# Distributions of Majors
+# Distributions of Majors by Course Group

 Table @tbl-mjcnt summarizes distributions of students' major for each SIKP course groups.
-The table uses aggregated data across academic year 2018-2022, and excludes majors with less than 1% percentage observations or missing a major value.
+The table uses aggregated data across academic year 2018-2022, and excludes majors with less than 2% percentage observations or missing a major value.